johnnyshankman/glslify-live-reload/README.md

 # GLSLify Live Reloading Template

-Live reloading for playing with fragment shaders.
+Live reloading sandbox for playing with shaders.

 ## How to use